commtech/fscc-windows/README.md

 ###### Status Bytes
 Getting the frame status has now been designed to be configurable.
-In the 1.x driver you would always have the frame status appended to your data on a read.
-In the 2.x driver this can be toggled, and defaults to not appending the status to the data.
+When using the 1.x driver, you would always have the frame status appended to your data on a read.
+When using the 2.x driver, this can be toggled and defaults to not appending the status to the data.

 All of the 2.2.X releases will not break API compatability.
-If a function in the 2.2.X series returns an incorrect value it could be fixed to return the correct value in a later release.
+If a function in the 2.2.X series returns an incorrect value, it can be fixed to return the correct value in a later release.

 When and if we switch to a 2.3 release there will only be minor API changes.